Improved rates for prediction and identification of partially observed linear dynamical systems: Related work

 The basic idea of subspace identification~\citep{ljung1998system,qin2006overview,van2012subspace} is to learn a certain structured matrix (such as a Hankel matrix), take a best rank-$k$ approximation (using SVD or another linear dimensionality reduction method), and learn the system matrices $A,B,C,D$ up to similarity transformation.
 Usage of spectral methods circumvents the fact that the most natural optimization problem for $A,B,C,D$ is non-convex.
 However, classical guarantees for these methods are asymptotic.

-Recently, various authors have given non-asymptotic guarantees for system identification algorithms. \cite{oymak2018non} analyzed the Ho-Kalman algorithm~\citep{ho1966effective} in this setting. \cite{sarkar2019finite} consider the setting where system order is unknown and give an end-to-end result for prediction, while \cite{tsiamis2020sample} consider the problem of online filtering, that is, recovering $x(t)$'s up to some linear transformation.
+Recently, various authors have given non-asymptotic guarantees for system identification algorithms. \cite{oymak2018non} analyzed the Ho-Kalman algorithm~\citep{ho1966effective} in this setting. \cite{sarkar2019finite} consider the setting where system order is unknown and give an end-to-end result for prediction, while \cite{tsiamis2020sample} consider the problem of online filtering, that is, recovering $x(t)$'s up to some linear transformation. \cite{simchowitz2019learning} give guarantees under more general conditions of noise and marginal stability; however their main bound is for the \emph{truncated} Markov parameters, and to capture all but $\epsilon$ of the impulse response, we would have to truncate at the memory length $L$, which would incur dependence on $L$.
+Moreover, they require low phase rank, a condition which we do not expect to hold generically for ``random'' linear dynamical systems with eigenvalues close to 1.
+An advantage of their approach is that they are able to achieve consistent recovery of system parameters without taking the truncation length to be as large as the memory length.

 An alternate, empirically successful approach is that of nuclear norm minimization or regularization~\citep{fazel2013hankel}. \cite{sun2020finite} (building on~\cite{cai2016robust}) give explicit rates of convergence, and show that the algorithm has a lower minimum sample complexity and is easier to tune.